// blog/developer/

 4. align-items: controls alignment along the cross axis (perpendicular to main). center vertically centers items in a row layout. stretch (default) makes items fill the container height.

-5. gap: adds consistent spacing between items without needing margins.
+5. gap: adds consistent spacing between items without margins.
 Accepts one value (both directions) or two values (row gap, column gap).
 This replaced the old margin hack on flex items and works the same way in both Flexbox and Grid.

 That is genuinely it for most layouts.
 The remaining properties handle edge cases like wrapping (flex-wrap), individual item alignment (align-self), and growth/shrink behavior (flex-grow, flex-shrink, flex-basis).